Welcome!

 Electronics

 Internet activity and texting are counterproductive to your success, and these activities are distracting to your classmates and to me.
 (Click here for supporting research in this area.)
 Therefore, use of phones, computers, and recording devices are not allowed during class unless you have received permission from me for a specific activity or assignment.
 You may not take notes on a computer or record lectures without documented accessibility accommodations.
-Also, you should not have headphones during class unless you have documented accommodations.
+Cellphones and headphones should not be visible or heard during class.
+These items must remain in pockets or bags--not on the desk, in your hand (cellphone), or on your head (headphones).

 Communication